TakuikaNinja/smb1-bugfix/README.md

 smb1 disassembly but it has the PAL bugfixes, QoL improvements & more
 ========================================
 There have been rumours that Rare was once working on a revision of SMB1 which could fit in a 16KiB PRG-ROM.
 We will probably never know if this was true but it does make one wonder - what could have been improved?
-This repo is my attempt at ansering that question.
+This repo is my attempt at answering that question.
 None of this work is my own - I simply researched all the bugs/oddities I could find and fixed them to the best of my ability.
 See the special thanks section for the real contributors.

 so what's different?